KMan9454/licentia/README.md

     **This would begin the actual download and installation of the list.**

-    You'll see a progress bar at the top, and some installation stats at the bottom.
+    You'd see a progress bar at the top, and some installation stats at the bottom.

 > [!NOTE]
-> Depending on your system specs, the download and installation process can take a **long time**.
+> Depending on your system specs, the download and installation processes can take a **long time**.

-> [!TIP]
+> [!WARNING]
 > There are many different scenarios where _Wabbajack_ would produce an **error**, that's going to look something like this *(this example is for another list for another game, but you get the idea)*:
 >
 > <img src="images/readme_images/2_4_5_wabbajack_error_example.png" alt="WJ start install" style="width:70%; height:auto;">